Skip to content

 Once you’ve confirmed that alerts are enabled, you can decide how aggressive you want HTTPS-First Mode to be.
 Microsoft Edge gives you two options.
 Which one you choose depends on your specific situation.

-This strikes a balance between security and practicality.
-Most public websites now support HTTPS.
-So you’ll rarely see warnings with this setting.
-It also prevents unnecessary alerts when you’re accessing legitimate private networks or services that haven’t been upgraded to HTTPS yet.
+This setting balances security with practicality.
+Most public websites support HTTPS now.
+So you’ll rarely see warnings.
+You also avoid unnecessary alerts when accessing private networks or older services that haven’t been upgraded to HTTPS yet.

 The trade-off is that you’ll see more warnings overall.
 Every insecure connection gets flagged.
-This means you’ll need to make conscious decisions about whether to proceed or not.
+So you’ll need to make conscious decisions about whether to proceed or not.

 How to Change Your Setting